We have an induction programme which aims to make children’s transition into nursery as smooth and as personal as possible.

 Induction for January and Easter starters

-Parents/carers are invited into nursery for 2 Stay and Play sessions.
+Parents/carers are invited into nursery for Stay and Play sessions.
 Throughout these sessions parents will have the opportunity to look around the nursery, see how a typical session runs, and learn from the staff how we support play and learning within the nursery.
-Within the second session a meeting is held for parents to inform them about nursery policies/procedures and the daily routine
+Within the sessions a meeting is held with parents to inform them about nursery policies/procedures and the daily routine

 Induction for September starters